How to Make a Flip Flop Card With Template

 9. I like to add in a flower embellishment in the middle of the straps, just as you would see on some real versions of these summer footwear.
 You can buy ready made flower embellishments or make your own as I did using a mixture of fabric and paper flowers with a craft brad through the middle.

 10. Add on any other decorations or embellishments and a greeting to suit the occasion.
 You can go wild and have lots of fun decorating these.
-I hope you've enjoyed reading my lens or article today, thanks for your visit.
+I hope you've enjoyed reading my article today, thanks for your visit.
 Don't forget to grab the free printable below if you need it.

 Flip Flops Shaped Pattern Template - Right-Click and Select Save Image As to Download